XboxReplay/express-ugc-proxy/README.md

 # Express UGC Proxy

-Express middleware to proxy user-generated content as screenshot and gameclip to your own host and embed them on social media platforms such as Facebook, Twitter, Discord, etc.
+Express middleware to proxy user-generated content to your own host and embed them on social media platforms such as Facebook, Twitter, Discord, etc.

 <img src="twitter-preview.png" width="520" />